Duks31/Duks31/README.md

 - 📚 I read a lot.
 - 💻 Most of my time is spent studying and programming and playing chess.
 - 📚 I listen to TED talks and speeches (any form).
+- 🈸 I have mini flutter skills :)

 ## 📬 Get in Touch